Music marked "New!" in gold type is

 contemporary notation, flutter tonguing, and a small amount of high

 altissimo.
 Duration is about 12 minutes.
-Click on the cover
+Click on

 image to view the first page.